 TI haven’t written in a week because there hasn’t been anything to write about and because I’ve been in what I believe psychologists officially diagnose as a “bad place”.
 I’ve been in Nice, France.
 Dope city.
 The water is gorgeous and French people are a lot less terrible than I was led to believe.

 I chose a law school.
 I realize you don’t care.
-I’m going to Tulane.
-This is the type of uninspired and all-too-logical decision that I was hoping Europe would stomp out.
+It was the type of uninspired and all-too-logical decision that I was hoping Europe would stomp out.

 My days have basically consisted of eating as many baguettes as I possibly can and then downing a bottle of Bordeaux.
 I’ll occasionally go read on the beach and sometimes fling myself into the freezing waters of the appropriately named Côte d’Azur (what a phenomenal name for an area.
 French is so much cooler than I thought).
 The high point of every day has been my nightly walk along the coast.
 The water is bordered by countless 5-star hotels that are all uniquely and beautifully lit up.
 I walk past and see all the rich people at the over-the-top bars and restaurants and I feel like I’m staring into the looking glass of a late-era Fitzgerald story.